Interaction Techniques that Encourage Longer Prompts Can Improve Psychological Ownership when Writing with AI: Background and Related Work

-It is perhaps for these reasons that researchers have been advocating for AI writing systems that are designed \cite{lee2024design} and evaluated \cite{shen2023parachute} in a way that prioritizes psychological ownership.
+Given the increase of writing tools with AI capabilities, researchers have been advocating for AI writing systems that are designed \cite{lee2024design} and evaluated \cite{shen2023parachute} in a way that prioritizes psychological ownership.
 Some prior work has explored the effects of the role of AI writing assistants on psychological ownership.
 Biermann et al. \cite{Biermann2022OwnershipLLM} presented writers with mock-up user interfaces that utilized AI assistance in different ways when writing stories (e.g., using AI to generate character dialog, or to elaborate on the scene's setting), and found that many designs were not well-received as they reduced psychological ownership.
 Draxler et al. \cite{Draxler2024GhostwriterOwnershipStudy} explored using an AI assistant for writing postcards.
 They found that when the AI assistant wrote the entire message, participants did not feel much psychological ownership, yet did not attribute authorship to AI (i.e., an AI Ghostwriter Effect).
 Li et al. \cite{li2024valueAIOwnership} showed that when AI acted as the writer, psychological ownership was reduced for participants when compared to the AI acting as an editor.
 However, they were willing to accept lower remuneration in exchange for receiving writing assistance from the AI assistant, signifying its high value.

 The type and quantity of AI suggestions during the writing process can affect psychological ownership.
 Lehmann et al. \cite{Lehmann2022SuggestionList} showed that manually integrating AI-generated suggestions into text led to higher feelings of psychological ownership than those that were automatically integrated.
 Dhillon et al. \cite{dhillon2024ScaffoldingOwnership} showed that when writers received suggestions, psychological ownership decreased, yet this effect was more pronounced for longer suggestions (paragraphs) than shorter ones (sentences).
 Lee et al. \cite{Lee2022CoAuthor} speculate that receiving more suggestions from AI reduces how much the human writes, leading to lower psychological ownership.